morgante/landmarkr/docs/roadmap.md

 > Proceed 1km

-> Your destination is on your left.
+> Your destination is on your left, next to the Capital Hotel.

 Features:
 * Navigation directions